 For a full listing, request a detailed itinerary!

-Ballynahinch Castle Hotel is an intimate 4 star hotel set in 450 acres of woodlands, rivers and walks in the heart of Connemara, Galway.
-It stands proud and majestic overlooking the famous Ballynahinch Salmon River, whilst being surrounded by the splendor of the Twelve Bens Mountain Range.
+An intimate 4-star hotel set in 450 acres of woodlands, rivers and walks in the heart of Connemara, Galway.
+It stands proud and majestic overlooking the famous Ballynahinch Salmon River, whilst being surrounded by the splendor of the Twelve Bens Mountain

 View their website